-Tony has many years of experience in the Australian financial sector, specialising in corporate restructuring and governance advisory related matters.
-During his career, Tony has undertaken some of Australia's largest and most complex insolvencies and restructurings.
+Tony has many years of experience in the Greg joined Servcorp in 1996 as Australian financial sector, specialising in Financial Controller and was appointed to corporate restructuring and governance his current role of Company Secretary advisory related matters.
+During his during the Company's IPO in 1999.
+Prior career, Tony has undertaken some of to joining Servcorp, Greg spent 10 years Australia's largest and most complex working in the Information Technology insolvencies and restructurings.

-Tony's initial career was with KPMG where he led the Sydney restructuring team.
-In 2004 Tony founded McGrathNicol, a national restructuring and insolvency practice.
-Tony retired as a partner of McGrathNicol in 2018 and remains a consultant to the firm.
+Tony's initial career was with KPMG where he led the Sydney restructuring Greg is a member of Chartered team.
+In 2004 Tony founded Accountants Australia and New Zealand McGrathNicol, a national restructuring and is a Fellow of the Governance and insolvency practice.
+Tony retired as Institute of Australia. a partner of McGrathNicol in 2018 and remains a consultant to the firm.